holepunchto/hyperdb/README.md

 #### `db.require(path)`

-Load helper functions to be used in the database as callbacks for collection triggers and index maps.
+Load helper functions to be used in the database as callbacks for index maps.

 ### Collections